nabbar/SwaggerValidator-PHP/README.md

 The Swagger Validator is doing all this.
 It validate your swagger file, validate your entry request and response.

 ### _Validation / Parsing are mandatory_
   - validating the swagger guarantee that your definition file has no error and will be understand correctly
   - validating the request is a security stage to filter bad request, attempted hack, limit the control and filtering statement in your working source code, ...
-    - validating the response is also security stage to filter not needed information before sent them, to limit and prevent error code attack, limit the control and filtering statement in your working source code, ...
+  - validating the response is also security stage to filter not needed information before sent them, to limit and prevent error code attack, limit the control and filtering statement in your working source code ...

 ## **Features**